fillumina/LCS/README.md

 Notice that the LCS is not unique, there could be many different sub-sequences of the same (maximum) size.

+The module containing the optimized algorithms will be soon released on maven central.

 ## Modules